alexsmbaratti/alexsmbotratti/README.md

 - Use `Pi` for Raspberry Pi
 - Use `macOS` for macOS
 - Use `AWS` for Amazon Web Services
+- For any other platform, just type whatever you want (remove any spaces in the platform's name)

 `[IP Address]` should be replaced with `$(hostname -I)` on Linux-based operating systems.
 This will automatically add the host IP.
 All IP addresses are redacted after five seconds to avoid security concerns.